Expedition Everest: The Mountain

 Expedition Everest is often compared to the 1959 Matterhorn Bobsleds roller coaster at Disneyland, which also features a snowy mountain setting and an "abominable snowman" figure throughout the ride.
 Expedition Everest's mountain is made from 1,800 tons of steel and painted with 2,000 gallons of paint.
-At 199.5 ft, to avoid the Floridian legal requirement to place a light atop structures 200 feet or taller to alert planes), it is the tallest artificial mountain in the world, but not, as occasionally cited, the tallest point in Florida.
+At 199.5 ft, to avoid the Floridian legal requirement to place a light atop structures 200 feet or taller to alert planes, it is the tallest artificial mountain in the world, but not, as occasionally cited, the tallest point in Florida.
 It was the 18th mountain-themed attraction built on Disney property.

 The artificial mountain is not a model of Mount Everest, but rather of the fictional "forbidden mountain" guarded by the yeti in the story created for the attraction by Walt Disney Imagineering.
 Everest is represented by the barren background peak on the far right, which is made to seem far in the distance (an example of forced perspective).
 Moreover, there is a small shrine on the ground level in the Asia area of the park which has been designed to perfectly overlap with the view of the distant attraction.

 The Yeti

-The yeti was the largest and most complex audio-animatronic figure ever built by Walt Disney Imagineering at the time of its construction.
+The Yeti was the largest and most complex audio-animatronic figure ever built by Walt Disney Imagineering at the time of its construction.
 It is 25 ft tall.
 Its "skin" measures 1000 sqft, and is held in place by 1,000 snaps and 250 zippers.
 Its movement is controlled by 19 actuators when functioning in "A-mode", its full mode of operation.
 In "A-mode," it can move 5 ft horizontally and 18 in vertically.

-A few months after the ride opened in 2006, the yeti figure's framing split, threatening catastrophic malfunction if it were to be operated further in "A-mode".
-Since then it has been operated only in the alternative "B-mode", in which a strobe-light effect is used to give the appearance of movement, earning it the nickname "Disco Yeti" from some fans.
-For years it was speculated that the problem was caused by damage to the yeti's concrete base structure, which is unlikely to be repaired until a major refurbishment in the distant future, because the design limits access to the yeti without major disassembly of the superstructure.
+A few months after the ride opened in 2006, the Yeti figure's framing split, threatening catastrophic malfunction if it were to be operated further in "A-mode".
+Since then, it has been operated only in the alternative "B-mode", in which a strobe-light effect is used to give the appearance of movement, earning it the nickname "Disco Yeti" from some fans.
+For years it was speculated that the problem was caused by damage to the Yeti's concrete base structure, which is unlikely to be repaired until a major refurbishment in the distant future, because the design limits access to the animatronic without major disassembly of the superstructure.
 The problem with the concrete is rumored to have occurred due to a glitch in the 4-D scheduling software that prevented adequate curing of a portion of the Yeti's foundation before the fabrication of mountain elements and roller coaster track.
 The prevailing theory is that the damage is to the animatronic itself, and not to the concrete base structure.